 Under the premise of not compromising the products' strict international quality standards, the Group strives to improve the efficiency of resource use.
 The Group strives to increase energy efficiency in general and reduce its dependence on direct and indirect energy.
-Through actively promoting various environmentally friendly measures and formulating the ESG Policy, the Group encourages efficient use of resources, including energy, paper, water and other raw materials.
+Through actively promoting various environmentally friendly measures, the Group encourages efficient use of resources, including energy, paper, water and other raw materials.
 The measures taken by the Group to conserve resources are as follows: